Heard about Tag Manager, but don’t know if it’s suitable for your website? Not sure if it’s really worth the hassle to upgrade?

 Being able to control all your tracking and marketing tags in one place is much easier than having them spread out all over the site in the HTML code.
 For your busy marketing team, this saves valuable time.
 Or if you have consultants like us who manage your analytics, it saves you money because we can do our job faster!

-The fact that there are built-in tags for Google Analytics, AdWords, remarketing and other ad networks is also great for non-techie marketers who might have trouble with code implementation.
+The fact that there are built-in tags for Google Analytics, Google Ads, remarketing and other ad networks is also great for non-techie marketers who might have trouble with code implementation.

 4. Easier Testing & Debugging